 In the spring of 2009, Matt was honored by Warren Township High School when he was inducted into the school's Hall of Fame - an honor that aims to recognize individuals for career achievement and contributions to the community.

-Matt lives in Milwaukee, WI, with his wife, Katie, and works at Children's Hospital of Wisconsin.
-The two recently returned from spending 2012 in Munich, Germany.
-Read up on their adventure at their travel blog, "Milwaukee to Munich."
+Matt lives in Milwaukee, WI, with his wife, Katie, and daughter, Eliana.
+The two own and operate Milwaukee Pretzel Company where they bake and distribute authentic Bavarian soft pretzels -- something they fell in love with during a year abroad in Munich, Germany.
+(Speaking of which, you can read up on their 2012 Germany adventure at their travel blog, "Milwaukee to Munich.")